2406-2484 Renfrew St rezoning application

 The application is being considered under the Moderate Income Rental Housing Pilot Program.

-We would like your feedback on a revised rezoning application at 2406-2484 Renfrew St. The revised proposal is to allow for the development of a 14-storey mixed-use building with a 15th-floor rooftop amenity space, and a separate six-storey residential building.
+This proposal (shown above) was approved in 2021 and was to allow for the development of a 14-storey mixed-use building with a 15th-floor rooftop amenity space, and a separate six-storey residential building.
 The two buildings are separated by a central courtyard.
 The zoning would change from C-1 (Commercial) and RS-1 (Residential) Districts to CD-1 (Comprehensive Development) District.
-This proposal includes:
+This proposal included:

 • 179 secured rental housing units